Actifio/UnixMaskingScriptSupport/README.md

 ### Introduction

-This script is a simple example to show how masking can be automated using Scripts and Actifio.
+This repository contains examples to show how masking can be automated using scripts and Actifio.

 The sequence of events are intended for a liveclone workflow: